We follow a broad curriculum in order to provide a balance that can stimulate the talents of every student.

 Cognitive Development Course

-A Thinking Skills Course – COGS, developed by the Headmaster, Mr Lennon, provides opportunities for students to extend and improve their higher order thinking skills.
+A Thinking Skills Course – COGS, provides opportunities for students to extend and improve their higher order thinking skills.
 The course encourages independent thinking, a more positive approach to problem solving, and a better understanding of habits of learning.
 Different aspects of learning and intelligent behaviour are explored through challenging and sometimes philosophical tasks.
 By doing these tasks, students are equipped with a set of behaviours and ‘thinking tools’ to choose from, when they approach any task or problem.
 All Beechwood students will gain from this programme: they will gain greater independence as a learner; think about the way they learn; understand better how to work in teams; and think creatively about solving problems and presenting ideas.

 “These essential skills for life will benefit Beechwood students while they are at university and also as they begin their careers”